GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     > NOTE: Use the domain you recorded earlier.

-    c.
-NOTE: No groups will be assigned to this user.
+    > NOTE: No groups will be assigned to this user.

     d.
 Select **Create**